-Add a content overlay
+Add overlay content

-- Banners - Add content to the Intro Area.
+- Banners - Add content to the intro area.

 - Index Page sections - Add content to the page content area.

 For the paper to scroll faster than the image, the image needs to be taller than the hole.
-The extra space at the the top and bottom of the image is what gets revealed as you move the paper up and down.
+The extra space at the top and bottom of the image is what gets revealed as you move the paper up and down.